 Founded in 1996 by Blackstone and U.S. Treasury veteran Roger

-Altman, investment banking boutique Evercore Partners went public
+Altman, investment banking boutique Evercore went public in August

-public debut was astonishing: Evercore's revenues increased 47
+debut was astonishing: Evercore's revenues increased 47 percent in

-percent in 2006 while net income rose 80 percent.
-Since, the firm
+2006 while net income rose 80 percent.
+Since, the firm has grown

-has grown into an elite investment bank and investment management
+into an elite investment bank and investment management firm,

-from offices in New York, Los Angeles, San Francisco, Boston,
+offices in New York, Los Angeles, San Francisco, Boston, Houston,

 Internationally, it has offices in Hong Kong; London and Aberdeen,